H2CO3/Sparkling/doc/semantics.md

 is the number of key-value pairs in the collection.

 §1.4.7.
 The user data type represents any custom value.
-They are to be accessed and manipulated using only dedicated functions.
+They are to be accessed and manipulated using dedicated functions only.
 User data objects are used typically in conjunction with the native C extension API.

 §1.5.
 Values are obtained by evaluating expressions.
 An expression is said to